Sail

 A sail is a tensile structure, which is made from fabric or other membrane materials, that uses wind power to propel sailing craft, including sailing ships, sailboats, windsurfers, ice boats, and even sail-powered land vehicles.
 Sails may be made from a combination of woven materials—including canvas or polyester cloth, laminated membranes or bonded filaments, usually in a three- or four-sided shape.

 A sail provides propulsive force via a combination of lift and drag, depending on its angle of attack, its angle with respect to the apparent wind.
-Apparent wind is the air velocity experienced on the moving craft and is the combined effect of the true wind velocity with the velocity of the sailing craft.
+Apparent wind is the air velocity experienced on the moving craft and is the combined effect of the true wind velocity and the velocity of the sailing craft.
 Angle of attack is often constrained by the sailing craft's orientation to the wind or point of sail.
 On points of sail where it is possible to align the leading edge of the sail with the apparent wind, the sail may act as an airfoil, generating propulsive force as air passes along its surface, just as an airplane wing generates lift, which predominates over aerodynamic drag retarding forward motion.
-The more that the angle of attack diverges from the apparent wind as a sailing craft turns downwind, the more drag increases and lift decreases as propulsive forces, until a sail going downwind is predominated by drag forces.
+The more the angle of attack diverges from the apparent wind as a sailing craft turns downwind, the more drag increases and lift decreases as propulsive forces, until a sail going downwind is predominated by drag forces.
 Sails are unable to generate propulsive force if they are aligned too closely to the wind.

 Sails may be attached to a mast, boom or other spar or may be attached to a wire that is suspended by a mast.
 They are typically raised by a line, called a halyard, and their angle with respect to the wind is usually controlled by a line, called a sheet.
 In use, they may be designed to be curved in both directions along their surface, often as a result of their curved edges.
 Battens may be used to extend the trailing edge of a sail beyond the line of its attachment points.

 Other non-rotating airfoils that power sailing craft include wingsails, which are rigid wing-like structures, and kites that power kite-rigged vessels, but do not employ a mast to support the airfoil and are beyond the scope of this article.

 Rigs

-Sailing craft employ two types of rig, the square rig and the fore-and-aft rig.
+Sailing craft employ two types of rig: the square rig and the fore-and-aft rig.

-The square rig carries the primary driving sails on horizontal spars, which are perpendicular or square, to the keel of the vessel and to the masts.
-These spars are called yards and their tips, beyond the lifts, are called the yardarms.
+The square rig carries the primary driving sails on horizontal spars, which are perpendicular, or square, to the keel of the vessel and to the masts.
+These spars are called yards, and their tips, beyond the lifts, are called the yardarms.
 A ship mainly so rigged is called a square-rigger.

 A fore-and-aft rig consists of sails that are set along the line of the keel rather than perpendicular to it.
 Vessels so rigged are described as fore-and-aft rigged.